MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 7. Any resources which are running and attempting to use a disabled connection, fail at runtime.

 > [!Important]
 > Runtime enforcement relies on the state of the connection.
-If it is not yet disabled or has not yet been scanned, then the connection can still be executed at runtime without error.
+If it's not yet disabled or has not yet been scanned, then the connection can still be executed at runtime without error.

 ## Latency considerations
 The time it takes to effectively implement data policies varies from customer to customer based on their volume of environments and resources within those environments.
 The more apps, flows, and chatbots a customer has the longer it takes for policy changes to take full effect.
 For the most extreme cases, the latency for full enforcement is 24 hours.
 In most cases it is within an hour.